 About the River Drivers…

 The River Drivers are a band with roots that run deep in a number of musical genres.
-Anchored by Kevin McCloskey (vocals, guitar, mandolin, banjo, bass) and Mindy Murray (vocals, guitar, banjo) with accompaniment by Marian Moran (tin whistle, low whistle, concertina, bodhrán) and Meagan Ratini (fiddle, Irish flute, tin whistle).
+Anchored by Kevin McCloskey (vocals, guitar, mandolin, banjo, bass) and Mindy Murray (vocals, guitar, banjo, dulcimer) with accompaniment by Marian Moran (tin whistle, low whistle, concertina, bodhrán) and Meagan Ratini (fiddle, Irish flute, tin whistle).
 The River Drivers have cultivated a passion-infused style drawing from Celtic, Americana and Mountain influences.

 At a very early age, Kevin was playing guitar and banjo and singing harmonies to Irish standards with his father, Irish tenor, Tommy McCloskey.
 In his early twenties, he cut his teeth playing weekly at a Trenton pub alongside his father and “Irish Billy” Briggs.
 Kevin developed a passion for songs portraying the plight of working men and women and all the places they toiled.
 Kevin’s musical tastes are broad, and he toured North America and Europe extensively with his hardcore punk band Wrong Answer.
 He brings the intensity of that genre to River Drivers.

 Mindy was in her early teens when she started singing and playing guitar and dulcimer in coffee houses, pubs, and campus radio stations.
 Life took her to medical school in West Virginia where she witnessed firsthand the struggles of day-to-day life in Appalachia.
 The music of the mountains and the miners infused into her repertoire.
 Years later, she and her daughter Meagan would play music together long into the night and eventually formed the musical duo Port Murray.